 Ethics & Welfare

+We in Gymnastics Ireland are committed to creating and maintaining the safest possible environment for young people who participate in Gymnastics Ireland activities, which reflects the guidelines, contained in our Safeguarding Guidance for Children & Young People in Gymnastics Ireland.
 We aim to provide gymnastics opportunities for all ages and levels of ability.
 We aim to develop gymnastics in Ireland from the basic participation, fun and recreational levels through to competitive levels to the highest standards.

 - To download the code of ethics click here

 Gymnastics Ireland Code of Ethics developed in full consultation with & approved by The Irish Sports Council and Sport Northern Ireland.

 For additional information, you can download Sport Ireland’s Safeguarding Guidance for Children and Young People in Sport - https://www.sportireland.ie/et...

 SUPPORT DOCUMENTS AND CODE SHEETS

 Read Next: Safeguarding